This post may contain affiliate links. If you purchase through my links, I might receive a small commission, at no additional cost to you.

 Best Jasper Hikes With a Guide

 I would highly recommend going with a guide.
-He taught us so much about the terrain, such as how glaciers move.
+He taught us a great deal about the terrain, including how glaciers move.
 If you’re not used to extensive melting snow conditions with crevasses on a glacier, you could find yourself in a very scary situation without a guide.
-Our tour guide said that he’d never seen this glacier melt so quickly before with the large volume of water rushing down the mountain.
-It was a huge realization that our glaciers are melting extremely quickly and we should try to do more to protect them.
+Our tour guide said that he’d never seen this glacier melt so quickly before, with the large volume of water rushing down the mountain.
+It was a huge realization that our glaciers are melting extremely quickly, and we should try to do more to protect them.

 Athabasca Falls